Answering Service for Electrical Contractors

 Sparking outlet or switch

 Active arcing.
-The AI asks if the outlet is currently sparking, what is plugged in, and whether power has been killed.
-Captures the answers and pages the on-call tech.
+The AI asks if the outlet is currently sparking, what is plugged in, and whether power has already been shut off.
+Captures the answers and alerts the on-call electrician with the full transcript.

 ASSESS